Zero-Shot Learning for Requirements Classification: An Exploratory Study: Zero-Shot Learning

-ZSL has been originally used in image processing to predict unseen images \cite{romera2015embarrassingly}, and has recently been adapted to text classification to predict unseen classes \cite{pushp2017train}.
-ZSL has shown great potential in various NLP tasks, such as entity recognition \cite{ma2016label}, relation extraction \cite{levy2017zero}, document classification \cite{nam2016all}, and text classification \cite{pushp2017train}.
-Unlike supervised classification models that are trained to classify a text as one of the possible classes, the ZSL models predict whether a text is related to a label or not.
-Thus, ZSL treats a classification task (binary, or multi-class) as a problem of finding relatedness between texts (e.g., requirements) and labels (classes).
-Furthermore, unlike the aforementioned transfer learning with LMs, ZSL simply applies LMs without fine-tuning or feature extraction, thus taking transfer learning to the extreme \cite{radford2019language}.

-According to the literature, there are two approaches to ZSL: \textit{entailment-based} and \textit{embedding-based}.
-The entailment-based approach was initially proposed by \cite{yinroth2019zeroshot}, which treats classification task as a natural language inference (NLI) task.
-In the context of ZSL text classification, the entailment-based approach teats an input text sequence as a premise and the labels as a hypothesis, and then infers if the input text is an entailment of any of the labels or not \cite{yinroth2019zeroshot}.
-For example, given the sentence as a premise \textit{``the system must be deployed on Azure''} and the label as hypothesis string \textit{``this is about software maintenance''}, the entailment-based classifier provides a score which is then translated into one of the following outputs: entailment (yes), contradiction (no), or undecided.
-This ZSL approach requires a large inference-based LM that can interpret the entailment relation between an input sequence and a label.
+There are two common approaches to ZSL: \textit{entailment-based} and \textit{embedding-based}.
+The former treats the classification task as a natural language inference (NLI) task \cite{yinroth2019zeroshot}, whereas the latter uses language representations to predict if an input text is related to a given class label.
+More specifically, the entailment-based approach treats an input text sequence as a premise and the labels as a hypothesis, and then infers if the input text is an entailment of any of the labels or not \cite{yinroth2019zeroshot}.
+For example, given the sentence \textit{``the system must be deployed on Azure''} as a premise, and the label string \textit{``this is about software architecture''} as a hypothesis, the entailment-based classifier provides a score which is then translated into one of the following outputs: entailment (yes), contradiction (no), or undecided.
+This ZSL approach requires a large inference-based PLM\footnote{Hereafter we simply call a ``PLM'' ``LM'', as the LMs used in our study are PLMs.} that can interpret the entailment relation between an input sequence and a label.

 The embedding-based ZSL approach was introduced by Veeranna \textit{et al.}~\cite{sappadla2016using}.
-Under this approach, both class labels (e.g., Usability, Security) and input text are represented as word sequences using word embeddings.
+Under this approach, both class labels (e.g., ``usability'', ``security'') and input text are represented as word sequences using word embeddings.
 Text classification then involves computing the \textit{semantic similarity} between each label sequence and the text sequence.
-If the similarity score is greater than a certain threshold, then the document can be classified into a specific category represented by the label; otherwise, the text document does not belong to that category.
-Note that as a label is treated as a sequence of words, it can contain any number of words or their combinations.
+If the similarity score is greater than a certain threshold, then the text can be classified into a specific category represented by the label; otherwise, the text does not belong to that category.
+Note that, since a label is treated as a sequence of words, it can contain any number of words or their combinations.